Coping Strategies for Parents of Children with ADHD

 Acknowledging and accepting your feelings is the first step towards dealing with them constructively.
 Seeking support from therapists, support groups, or other parents of children with ADHD can provide you with coping strategies and a sense of community.
 Remembering that your best is enough and focusing on your child’s strengths rather than shortcomings can help mitigate feelings of guilt and frustration.

-Teaching organizational skills through the use of tools like planners, calendars, and to-do lists can help your child become more structured.
+Teaching organisational skills through the use of tools like planners, calendars, and to-do lists can help your child become more structured.
 Establishing a place for everything and maintaining a consistent routine for daily tasks can reduce chaos and build their independence.
 Regular check-ins to reassess and adjust the system as needed can ensure it remains effective and supportive.

 Enrolling your child in structured social activities can provide them with opportunities to practice and improve their social skills.
-Role-playing different social scenarios at home can also prepare them for real-life interactions by teaching appropriate responses and behaviors.
+Role-playing different social scenarios at home can also prepare them for real-life interactions by teaching appropriate responses and behaviours.
 Encouraging positive peer interactions and guiding them on how to navigate social challenges can further enhance their skills.

 Active listening is key to improving communication with your child.
 This means giving them your full attention, making eye contact, and responding in a way that shows you understand their perspective.
 Using clear and concise instructions also helps in ensuring that your child understands what is expected of them.